dhiway/cord/origin/orbis/pallets/README.md

-`people/`, `people-lite/`, `personhood/`, `chunks-manager/`, `members/`, `members-notifier/`, `individuality-support/`, `score/`, `honour/`, `hop-promotion/`, and `transaction-storage/` are Orbis-owned compatibility forks.
-Their runtime pallet names and indices remain stable so physical ownership changes do not alter state.
+`people/`, `people-lite/`, `personhood/`, `chunks-manager/`, `members/`, `members-notifier/`, `individuality-support/`, `score/`, `honour/`, `hop-promotion/`, and `transaction-storage/` are Commons-owned native pallets or explicitly recorded adaptations.
+Their runtime pallet names and indices are frozen for the new-network launch contract; they do not imply predecessor-state or contract compatibility.